rene2204/Auth0CustomRoles/README.md

-# Azure Static Web APP Blazor Application with Auth0 support
+# Azure Static Web App Blazor Application with Auth0 support

 This code is based on Microsoft's Azure Static Web App Blazor Starter Template.
 [Github](https://github.com/MicrosoftDocs/mslearn-staticwebapp-dotnet)
 For more Infos on the basic setup and architecture please check the original template out.

 I just added support for Auth0 authentication based on this blog entry from the [Auth0-Blog](https://auth0.com/blog/support-auth0-in-azure-static-web-apps-for-blazor-wasm/).

-Additionally I extended that work to also support custom roles from Auth0.
+Additionally I extended that work to also support custom roles from Auth0 (or any other custom OpenID Authentication).

 ## Changes starting the blog entry